English: Gentian roots

 The tastes of ingredients in TCM also determine what Organs and Meridians they target.
-As such gentian roots are thought to target the Gallbladder, the Stomach and the Liver.
+As such Qin Jiao is thought to target the Gallbladder, the Stomach and the Liver.
 Similar to modern medicine, in TCM the Gallbladder stores and releases bile produced by the Liver.
 It also controls the emotion of decisiveness.
 The Stomach on the other hand is responsible for receiving and ripening ingested food and fluids.
 It is also tasked with descending the digested elements downwards to the Small Intestine.
 The Liver is often referred as the body's "general" because it is in charge of regulating the movements of Qi and the Body Fluids.
 It also takes a leading role in balancing our emotions.